matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_interact.md

 Before running, update your `.env` file with the `RECIPIENT_ADDRESS` and `CONTRACT_ADDRESS`.
-Use the deployed ERC20 contract address for `CONTRACT_ADDRESS`, and any other wallet address for the recipient (ideally choose an address you have the private key for).
+Use the deployed ERC20 contract address for `CONTRACT_ADDRESS`, and any other wallet address for the recipient.
+Choose an address you also have the private key for.

 Then, run the interact script with: